VirgilSecurity/awesome-virgil/docs/services/cards/v4.0(latest)/cards-service.rst

     30105 - Virgil Card info parameters length validation failed.
-The length cannot exceed 256 characters 30106 - Virgil Card data parameter must be an associative array (https://en.wikipedia.org/wiki/Associative_array) 30107 - A CSR parameter (content_snapshot or content_snapshot) parameter is missing or is incorrect 30107 - A virgil_card object parameter was not found on create Virgil Card endpoint invocation 30111 - Virgil Card identities passed to search endpoint must be a list of non-empty strings 30113 - Virgil Card identity type is invalid
+The length cannot exceed 256 characters 30106 - Virgil Card data parameter must be an associative array (https://en.wikipedia.org/wiki/Associative_array) 30107 - A CSR parameter (content_snapshot or content_snapshot) parameter is missing or is incorrect 30111 - Virgil Card identities passed to search endpoint must be a list of non-empty strings 30113 - Virgil Card identity type is invalid
     30114 - Segregated Virgil Card custom identity value must be a not empty string